What are Import Quotas?

 Such agreements are negotiated at the time the trade agreement is initially negotiated and are generally an effective tactic that prevents trade disputes from developing.
 VERs typically come in the form of a set maximum numerical quantity of units that one nation may export to the other.
 As the economic climate changes, VERs have to be updated in order to keep them effective.

 In certain circumstances, nations may limit the supply of imported goods without explicitly placing trade quotas on other nations.
 For example, governments may place strict quality control restrictions on all goods that enter the country.
 While it may seem a simple best-practices move, hidden quotas could stop a large number of foreign goods from entering a nation due to lack of quality.
-Thus, the supply of that good will be restricted, and the government would’ve achieved a similar outcome if it had placed an import quota on foreign imports.
+Thus, the supply of that good will be restricted, and the government would have achieved a similar outcome if it had placed an import quota on foreign imports.

 Another type of hidden quotas is propaganda campaigns that aim to reduce demand rather than restrict supply.
 For example, a government may spread propaganda about how certain food imports from certain nations have been proven to cause health problems.
 While such accusations may not necessarily be grounded in science, they may cause demand to slump in the short run.

 In other cases, demand or supply may increase or decrease due to various economic factors.
 Such events cannot be planned by governments but may deter importation, increase prices or decrease quantities sold.
 Thus, they can have the same effect that an import quota would have.
 However, governments rarely rely on shifts in demand and supply to protect domestic industries, due to their unpredictability.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
 To learn more about related topics, check out the following CFI resources: